omnisbn/docs/pages/01.basics/01.overview/docs.md

         - docs
 ---

-Let's face it: Writing content for the Web is tiresome.
+11111Let's face it: Writing content for the Web is tiresome.
 WYSIWYG editors help alleviate this task, but they generally result in horrible code, or worse yet, ugly web pages.

 **Markdown** is a better way to write **HTML**, without all the complexities and ugliness that usually accompanies it.